| Item | Amount ($) | Category |

 Set a weekly limit, stick to it, and separate needs vs. wants.
 The calculator helps you visualize this.

-Estimate capital gains tax for rough planning (rules vary by country).
+Estimate capital gains tax (rough).

 Final Takeaway